There is no shortage of ways to transfer a file over a network. Most

 31337.
 To use a different port just list it on the command line.

 Note the order of the commands.
-The listener must be started first,
+The listener must be started first, regardless of the direction of transfer, or else the client will not have anything to connect to.

 The above technique works fine for sending a single file.
 One way to